 Food & Drink in our village of Leigh Sinton and nearby Great Malvern

 The Royal Oak Inn (01886 832787) is a 20-minute walk from the site, with this quaint village pub being the nearest to Bluebell Retreat.
-Sit outside in their courtyard garden and enjoy the ambience.
+Sit outside in their courtyard garden and enjoy the ambience, food is available too.

 The Old Dough Hook (07969 460863) is a van located in front of the pub, providing wood-fired pizza cooked right in front of you (Friday’s only).

-The Fold (01886 833112) is a five-minute drive from the site, with this local artisan village featuring a cafe, independent shops, an organic farm shop, and nature trails.
+The Fold (01886 833112) is a five-minute drive from the site, with this local artisan village and cafe, independent shops, an organic farm shop, and nature trails.
 Be mindful that it’s closed every Sunday and Monday.